javascriptizer1/grpc-cli-chat.mono/README.md

 The application is deployed in a Kubernetes cluster, ensuring high availability, scalability, and efficient resource management.
 The deployment process is automated using GitHub Actions.

+### VPS Deployment

+In addition to Kubernetes, the application can also be deployed on a Virtual Private Server (VPS).
+This flexibility allows you to choose the deployment target that best fits your infrastructure and scaling needs.
+The deployment process, whether to Kubernetes or a VPS, is managed through GitHub Actions workflows.

 ### GitHub Actions CI/CD

 I use GitHub Actions for continuous integration and deployment.
 The workflow includes: